 On rare occasions, Xerox may have to procure parts on the open market, such as when products approach end-of-life and part volumes are low.
 When this occurs, Xerox utilizes brokers that have an established track record with us, or are recognized as reputable within the industry.

-Xerox is also a member of the Electronic Industry Citizenship Coalition (“EICC”) and has adopted the EICC Code of Conduct as our supplier code of conduct.
-The EICC Code of Conduct provides standards in five critical areas of corporate social responsibility; labor, health and safety, environment, management systems and ethics.
-Xerox holds suppliers accountable to the EICC Code of Conduct through the terms and conditions in standard purchase agreements and purchase order forms, and by requiring key suppliers and those identified in an initial risk assessment to complete questionnaires.
-We also reinforce the importance of following the EICC Code of Conduct in an annual ethics communication to our global supplier base.
+Xerox is also a member of the Responsible Business Alliance (“RBA”), formerly the Electronic Industry Citizenship Coalition (“EICC”), and has adopted the RBA Code of Conduct as our supplier code of conduct.
+The RBA Code of Conduct provides standards in five critical areas of corporate social responsibility; labor, health and safety, environment, management systems and ethics.
+Xerox holds suppliers accountable to the RBA Code of Conduct through the terms and conditions in standard purchase agreements and purchase order forms, and by requiring key suppliers and those identified in an initial risk assessment to complete questionnaires.
+We also reinforce the importance of following the RBA Code of Conduct in an annual ethics communication to our global supplier base.